 - Hosting: the privilege of hosting and/or organizing demonstrations on Tulane property is reserved for Tulane students and associated Recognized Student Organizations.
-Non-affiliates are not allowed to have demonstrations on university-owned property. - This privilege may not be passed onto or conferred to an unaffiliated group, organization, or individual.
+Nonaffiliates are not allowed to have or participate in demonstrations on university-owned property. - O This privilege may not be passed onto or conferred to an unaffiliated group, organization, or individual.
 For example, students or Recognized Student Organizations, may not reserve a facility on behalf of, or for use by an outside/unaffiliated group, organization or individual.
 This conduct constitutes "fronting" and is prohibited.
 University employees or students who engage in fronting may be subject to disciplinary action. - Registering: in order to provide space, safety, and support for demonstrations and demonstrators, events must be registered at least two business days prior to the proposed demonstration date via the Demonstration Registration Form on WaveSync.
 The earlier an event is registered, the more time we have to meet to support organizers and provide resources to prepare for and host a safe demonstration. - Locations: demonstrations may be approved on the uptown and downtown campuses, permitting the activities do not interfere with a current reservation.
 Specific approved locations include but are not limited to: McAlister Auditorium Plaza, LBC Pocket Park, and the Academic Quad.
-Additional locations may be possible based on organizer's plans and university approval. - Marches: marches may occur on campus and/or within the Tulane University Police Department perimeter patrol. - Please note, if organizers desire to march on city streets, there is a City of New Orleans Special Permit Application required by the City at least 3 weeks in advance.
-NOPD parade fees are determined and agreed upon prior to the event taking place by the City of New Orleans, and the demonstration organizer is responsible for all NOPD parade fees. - Sound: the university has speakers and a sound system for organizers to use if they wish.
-Amplified sound is allowable as guided by the University's Amplified Sound Policy.
+Additional locations may be possible based on organizer's plans and university approval. - Marches: marches may occur on campus and/or within the Tulane University Police Department perimeter patrol. - O Please note, if organizers desire to march on city streets, there is a City of New Orleans Special Permit Application required by the City at least 3 weeks in advance.
+NOPD parade fees are determined and agreed upon prior to the event taking place by the City of New Orleans, and the demonstration organizer is responsible for all NOPD parade fees.